-With any construction project there are inherent risks involved that can threaten not only the safety of your workers but also your productivity.
+With any project/job/task there are inherent risks involved that can threaten not only the safety of your workers but also your productivity.
 Risk assessments, otherwise known as job safety analyses, identify these hazards before work begins to ensure everyone is safe on the job.
 Hazards can come in many different forms, from heights and dangerous substances to live wiring and deteriorating worksites – all are fairly common.
 So risk assessments are key to a safe construction site but completing them in way that doesn’t waste time or money is easier said than done.

 Paperwork is not only time consuming but can also be difficult to file and keep track of should you be audited.
 WorkSafePro takes the stress out of risk assessments with a simple tool available on any smart phone or tablet device.
 With this tool workers can identify risk, implement a SWMS and get back on the job in less than 10 minutes.
 But before any of that happens, you need to understand the laws behind risk assessment and how the process works.

 Risk assessments are required under the Work Health and Safety (WHS) Act to establish and maintain safe workplace standards for construction workers.
 The vague definitions of the Act have produced frustration and waste in the construction industry but it remains a necessary part of safe work practices.
 Under the law, a person conducting a business or undertaking (PCBU) is required to complete a safe work method statement (SWMS) for every worksite.
 Before any work can be considered safe, workers must be compliant with the following requirements:

 - Types of high risk work must be identified

 - The reasonably foreseeable hazards and the risks involved with them must be specified